Franchise Kings #7 - Jackie Chan

 THE LUCKY STARS

 It is well documented that Jackie went to the Peking Opera school and many of his fellow co-stars/friends are from the same establishment.
 Within the school, they had a changing line-up of top students that were called the "the seven lucky fortunes".
-The title/concept later being adopted to name a series of films called "Lucky Stars" with recurring actors and characters.
+The title/concept was later adopted to name a series of films called "Lucky Stars" with recurring actors and characters.
 Sammo Hung was the one who developed the concept and Jackie appeared in the first three of these films; Winners & Sinners (1983), My Lucky Stars (1985) and Twinkle Twinkle My Lucky Stars (1985).
 Other films in the series included Pom Pom (1984), Lucky Stars Go Places (1986), Return Of The Lucky Stars (1989), Ghost Punting (1992) and How To Meet The Lucky Stars (1996).
 The total box office of The Lucky Stars series amounts to HK $121,890,054.

 Jackie Chan's pursuit of physical excellence has led him to serious injury and on more than one occasion a dance with death.
 His professionalism and desire to push the boundaries of physical cinema have led him to shooting the most takes to get a trick or stunt right and that number is easily in the hundreds possibly thousands.
 In 2012 jackie was presented with 2 new Guinness World Records; one for holding the most amount of credits in one movie - totalling 15 and the other for performing the most stunts by a living actor.
 Still willing to perform and direct, Jackie continues to wow audiences and if he ever decides to retire from being on screen, it would be interesting to see what action sequences he could come up with with just concentrating on one thing.